transkatgirl/nightcore.sh/README.md

 ## Usage
 Once dependencies are installed, download the script to your computer.
 Then, open the script in a text editor, and adjust the built-in configuration options as you see fit.
 If you don't know what to set an option to, leaving it at the default value is usually a good idea.

 Once the script is configured, name your input files `input.(audio format)` and `input.(image format)`, and create a `speed.txt` file with a numeric speed multiplier (like `1.2`).
-Then run the script like so: `bash nightcore.sh`.
+Then run the script in a terminal using this command: `bash nightcore.sh`.

+When running the script, please make sure you have at least 6GB of available system RAM.
 Useful speed multipliers range from 1.1 to 1.3, different songs will likely need to be set to different speeds.

-When running the script, please make sure you have at least 6GB of available system RAM.
+### Output
+The script will typically output 2-3 files: output.mkv (generated video), output.thumbnail.png (generated thumbnail image), and output.srt (generated subtitle file, optional).
+If you are planning on uploading your video to a video sharing service, upload these files, and avoid doing any format conversions to the video and thumbnail files if possible (re-encoding will result in a significant quality loss).

+If you would like an audio-only file, run this FFMPEG command: `ffmpeg -i output.mkv -vn -acodec copy output.flac`.
+This will create an output audio file for uploading to audio sharing services.
+Avoid doing any format conversions to this file if possible.

+If you would like a smaller video file to share directly, run `sh compress.sh` in the same folder as the video file.
+This will create a far smaller compressed version of the video, which can be uploaded to file sharing sites and streamed directly.
+Do not upload the compressed video to video sharing sites like YouTube.

 ### Special files
 Different input files can be used to affect the functionality of nightcore.sh.
 A list of all files nightcore.sh can use is below.